What is a Loop Device in Linux?

 Final Words

-The guide was intended to cover the basics of loop devices, and I kept it simple enough so even new users could benefit from this guide.
+The guide was intended to cover the basics of loop devices, and I kept it simple enough so that even new users could benefit from this guide.

 Have a point to add?
 The comment section is all yours.